mariareshetovska/ws-chat-oauth2/README.md

-# Websocket Chat App with Authentication
+# Websocket Chat App with Authentication and SSL Certificate

 This is a simple chat application built in Golang that uses WebSockets for real-time communication and Google and Linkedin authentication for user authentication.
+It also includes an SSL certificate for secure communication.

 ## How to Use
-1. Clone this repository to your local machine.
+1. Clone this repository

 2. Install Golang if it is not already installed.